dcwbrown/Little-Debug-Wire/Readme.md

-#Little Debug Wire
+# Little Debug Wire

 Currently experimental with aspirations to adding debugWIRE support to the ISP porogramming support already in little-wire.

+# Current status

+Builds firmware and working DigiSpark-only dwdebug for Windows only.

+Further work now moving to github.com/dcwbrown/dwire-debug branch 'lwire'.

-#The original Little Wire
+# The original Little Wire

 For more details: <http://littlewire.cc>